everythingpython/everythingpython.github.io/_notes/Public/Reading/DDIA/Reading DDIA - Part 3.md

 One of the ways of making software simple is via abstraction, where the complex details are hidden and simple ways to interact with the system are provided - e.g. APIs for web apps, SQL for database management, high level programs that are used to interact with the machine without writing machine code  etc.

-3) <u>Evolvability</u> - Making change easy .
-Since with time, the only thing that remains constant is change, it's no surprise that even software systems are expected to evolve - either in user base or requirements/features or business priorities, internal components due to newer and better software being developed etc. Now how best can we introduce these changes without having to massively break what's existing?
+3) <u>Evolvability</u> -  *Making change easy*

+ Since, with time, the only thing that remains constant is change, it's no surprise that even software systems are expected to evolve - either in user base or requirements/features or business priorities, internal components due to newer and better software being developed etc. Now how best can we introduce these changes without having to massively break what's existing?
 That is what is being mentioned in this subsection.
 Martin makes a mention of the "Agile" software practice.
 The Agile methodology is a whole bunch of books in itself but in short, it's a practice that believes in quick, iterative delivery that involves constant feedback and is adaptive to change.

 This brings us to the end of Chapter 1.